lukmarcus/Manual-Testing/Best_Friends/README.md

 ## Homework #4 (Creating a test plan)
 ### About the task
+- Create a short test plan
+- Mantis bug tracker:
-1. Find 1-3 interesting bugs on any web resource on desktop devices (PC or laptop):
+    - Find and add 1-3 interesting bugs on any web resource
-- add found bugs into the bug tracker http://bt-w.qatestlab.com
-- add the "Homework_4/Interesting bug" category to the reports
-2. To evenly distribute bug-reports between tasks you can additionally make up to 5 bug-reports from different types of testing on the website http://opencart.qatestlab.net/:
-- add up to 5 bug-reports to the Mantis bug tracker;
+    - Add up to 5 bug-reports
+- Jira:
+    - Create account, project and scrum board
-- assign a category to bug reports - Homework_4 / Interesting bug.
+    - Create a bug report

 ## Homework #5
+### About the task
+- TestLink:

-In the «TestLink» system create positive and negative test cases on the following functionality (required):
+    - Create positive and negative test cases on the functionality on Account Password Recovery & New Account Registration
-Account Password recovery (page)
-*Design the test cases on password recovery based on your own experience, do not try finding the steps to reproduce on the site
-New Account registration (page)
-*Design no more than two cases for each scenario (positive and negative) *In the TestLink system there is a limit of 10 test cases to be designed.
-The rest of the (6) cases can be designed on any other functionality on the site.
+    - There is a limit of 10 test cases to be designed, the rest of the cases can be designed on any other functionality on the site
-*The example of test cases can be found in the «TestLink» system, in the «Examples of the corretly designed test cases» folder.

---

-The bugs found in the process of test case design:

-register in the bug tracker
-assign the "Homework_5" category to the bug reports

---
+- TestRail:

-Create an account and project in TestRail in format "Name_Last Name" (for example John_Dou).
-Attach a screenshot of the created project to this test.
+    - Create an account and project

-* The file format must be: ".png", ".jpeg", ".jpg".
-Otherwise, the attached file will not be evaluated.

---

-In the TestRail project, create at least 2 test sets and at least 4 test cases according to the functionality of the test site (they can be copied from TestLink).
-One test suite should contain two test cases (one negative and one positive) for testing one site function.
-The topic of  the test case should be based on the "What?
-Where?
-With what type of data?" principle.
-Since it is impossible to fit all test cases (with all attributes) on one screenshot, attach a screenshot of one of the created test cases with all attributes.
+    - Create at least 2 test sets and at least 4 test cases according to the functionality of the test site, one test suite should contain two test cases (one negative and one positive) for testing one site function

-* The file format must be: ".png", ".jpeg", ".jpg".
-Otherwise, the attached file will not be evaluated

---

-In TestRail create a test plan with arbitrary name and description.
-Add test run, add all created test cases.
-Pass test cases (assign statuses) and attach a screenshot with a diagram of the results to this test.
+    - Create a test plan with arbitrary name and description
+    - Create test run, add and pass all created test cases (assign statuses)

-* The file format must be: ".png", ".jpeg", ".jpg".
-Otherwise, the attached file will not be evaluated
+- Mantis bug tracker: Add up to 6 functional bugs